cyberbiont/ts-essentials/README.md

 - `DeepOmit` works fine with `Array`s and `Set`s.
 When applied to a `Map`, the filter is only applied to its value.
 - If there exists any property in the filter which is not in the original type, an error will occur.
+- You can omit optional properties.
+You have to specify them as optional in filter too, otherwise you will get the error saying that property types are incompatible.

 ### OmitProperties